dalibo/ldap2pg/docs/hacking.md

 ldap2pg project comes with three case for testing:

   - nominal: a regular case with:
     - running unprivileged
     - a single database
     - 3 groupes : readers, writers and owners
     - roles and privileges synchronized.
   - extra: a few corner cases
     - running as superuser
     - synchronize role configuration
     - do LDAP sub-searches.
   - big: a huge synchronization project
     - multiple databases with a LOT of schemas, tables, views, etc.
     - all privileges synchronized
     - 3 groups per schemas.
     - 1K users in directory.

-`test/fixtures/` holds fixture for OpenLDAP et PostgreSQL.
+`test/fixtures/` holds fixtures for OpenLDAP et PostgreSQL.
 Default development environment loads nominal and extra fixtures.
 Func tests use nominal and extra fixtures.
 See below for big case.